Pyroxenium/Basalt/docs/objects/Object.md

 1. `object` The object in use

 #### Usage:
-* Sets the shadow to green and shows it:
+* Sets the border to green and shows it:
 ```lua
 local mainFrame = basalt.createFrame("myFirstFrame"):show()
 local subFrame = mainFrame:addFrame("mySubFrame")